postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 ## Getting started

 To get started, install Node.js and Newman, then run your collections.
-Learn more at [installing and running Newman](/docs/running-collections/using-newman-cli/installing-running-newman/)
+Learn more about [installing and running Newman](/docs/running-collections/using-newman-cli/installing-running-newman/).

 ## Options